 This program provides a comprehensive path towards professionalism and a deeper understanding of our Unitarian Universalist values.
 Those receiving a credential realize and accept leadership in religious education and an understanding of professional standards.
 For more information about the program (including how to get started) visit the UUA's website.

 Credentialing Scholarship applications can be made at any time.
-Applications will be reviewed quarterly during the first week of March, June, September, or December.
+Applications will be reviewed once received, you should get a response within one week of applying.
 IT IS VERY IMPORTANT THAT YOU READ our scholarship priority and policies BEFORE you fill out the application.
-Once that's done, email the Credentialing Scholarship team.

 Use this Reimbursement Form to claim funds already awarded.